GliderGeek/PySoar/readme.md

 Executables are built using github actions.
 See `.github/workflows/main.yml` for the steps taken

 ## Publishing a new version
-- everything merged in development
+- everything merged in main
 - add version number in `CHANGES.md` and change version number in `settingsClass.py`
-- commit on developent, merge development in master and tag on master
+- commit on main and push tag
 - download zips from pipeline and create release from the tag

 ## License